Dollar holds near highs on trade jitters, Kiwi sinks to 4-yr low

 New Zealand's dollar dropped 0.6% to as low as $0.6249 NZD=D3, its weakest since 2015, after a survey showed business sentiment weakening to an 11-1/2 year low in September, strengthening the case for a reduction in interest rates.

+"We are seeing from the positioning data that people have increased shorting of the Kiwi," said Ulrich Leuchtmann, a strategist at Commerzbank.
+"A lot of people are jumping on the train again," he added.

-In Australia, forecasts for a rate cut on Tuesday firmed with gathering economic gloom.
-Markets are pricing a better than 75% chance the Reserve Bank of Australia will reduce its cash rate for a third time this year.
+In Australia, forecasts for a rate cut on Tuesday have risen -markets are pricing a better than 75% chance the Reserve Bank of Australia will reduce its cash rate for a third time this year.
 RBAWATCH

 Euro zone inflation numbers for September were largely weaker than expected, but the euro was little moved.